astriaorg/astria/specs/sequencer-relayer.md

-The application logic of the relayer is comprised of three main tasks: getting the data from a sequencer node, transforming the data in preparation for storing, and putting the transformed data onto the Celestia network.
+The application logic of the relayer is comprised of three main tasks: getting the data from a sequencer node, transforming the data in preparation for publishing, and putting the transformed data onto the Celestia network.

 ### Getting the Data from a Sequencer Node